 \subsection{Pipeline}

-In this section we give the details for the analysis that was done on \emph{C. elegans} behavior data.
-The input to our system was peicewise linear midlines of nematodes from video recordings as described in \cref{sec:description-of-data}.
-These midlines were parameterized by the $100$ angles between adjacent segments, so each sample input to our system was a time series $\tau$ of $100$-dimensional vectors measured in radians.
+In this section we give details for our analysis of \emph{C. elegans} data.
+The input consist of piecewise linear midlines of \emph{C. elegans} from video recordings as described in \Cref{sec:description-of-data}.
+These midlines were parameterized by the $100$ angles between adjacent segments and then were transformed using PCA, so each sample input to our system was a time series $\tau$ of $100$-dimensional vectors measured in radians.
+See Figure~1 in \cite{Stephens2008} and the accompanied description for more details on this parameterization of the \emph{C. elegans} midlines or see our short summary of the procedure in \Cref{sec:description-of-data}.

 The time domain of this time series was divided into overlapping patches of a given size called the \defsty{patch length}, resulting in a collection $\{\tau_i\}_i$ of smaller time series.
 For our experiments, a patch length of $300$ was chosen, with adjacent patches overlapping by half of the patch length.